Edim7/shopware65-blog-task/README.md

-## Quickstart / Installation
+Before we start, a bit about the requirements

-A full installation guide covering different dev environments is available in the [docs](https://developer.shopware.com/docs/guides/installation).
+For this to run you need PHP, Docker, Composer and Symfony CLI We are going to use Symfonys webserver and Docker for almost everything else since this makes the workflow much easier to setup and less resource intensive

-*For the impatient reader, here is a tl;dr using docker and symfony cli.*
+## Short info on the install and how this project was created

-Let's start by creating a new project:
+This project was created with composer and the shopware production:dev-flex project command below:

 ```bash
 > composer create-project shopware/production:dev-flex project
 ```

-You now have the application template for the Shopware Platform in the directory `project`, we now change into it:
+Application template for the Shopware Platform is in the directory `project`, which we can cd inot to start up our project
 ```bash
 > cd project
 ```